Are #EllenDegeneres And #PortiaDeRossi Headed For Divorce?

 “Do I like women sexually?
 Yes, I do.
 Totally,” she admitted.
 “I think a woman and a woman together are beautiful, just as a man and a woman together are beautiful.”

-As rumors continue to swirl in regard to a possible split between Ellen Degeneres and Portia de Rossi, Degeneres and Barrymore remain close and Barrymore is often seen on The Ellen Degeneres Show.
+As rumors continue to swirl in regard to a possible split between Ellen Degeneres and Portia de Rossi, Degeneres and Barrymore remain close, and Barrymore is often seen on The Ellen Degeneres Show.

 “[Ellen Degeneres] and Drew have the same goofy sense of humor, and they laugh like idiots at each other’s jokes,” an insider claimed.
 “Portia is a lot more serious, and it’s like those two have some unspoken language that she’s not part of.”